junxit/us-congress-bills-110/bill.md

 - **(f)** *Definitions* Section 144 of such title is further amended by adding at the end the following:
   > - **(t)** *Definitions* In this section, the following definitions apply:
-  >   - **(1)** *Functionally obsolete* The term “functionally obsolete” as used with respect to a bridge means a bridge that no longer meets current design standards relating to geometrics, including roadway width, shoulder width, and approach alignment, for the traffic demands on the bridge.
+  >   - **(1)** *Functionally obsolete* The term functionally obsolete as used with respect to a bridge means a bridge that no longer meets current design standards relating to geometrics, including roadway width, shoulder width, and approach alignment, for the traffic demands on the bridge.
-  >   - **(2)** *Structurally deficient* The term “structurally deficient” as used with respect to a bridge means a bridge that has—
+  >   - **(2)** *Structurally deficient* The term structurally deficient as used with respect to a bridge means a bridge that has—
   >     - **(A)** significant load-carrying elements that are in poor or worse condition due to deterioration or damage, or both; or
   >     - **(B)** a waterway opening that is insufficient to the point of causing significant traffic interruptions.
-  >   - **(3)** *Rehabilitation* The term “rehabilitation” means major work necessary to restore the structural integrity of a bridge and work necessary to correct a major safety defect.
+  >   - **(3)** *Rehabilitation* The term rehabilitation means major work necessary to restore the structural integrity of a bridge and work necessary to correct a major safety defect.
-  >   - **(4)** *Replacement* The term “replacement” as used with respect to a structurally deficient or functionally obsolete bridge means a new facility constructed in the same general traffic corridor that meets the geometric, construction, and structural standards, in effect at the time of such construction, required for the types and volume of projected traffic of the facility over its design life.
+  >   - **(4)** *Replacement* The term replacement as used with respect to a structurally deficient or functionally obsolete bridge means a new facility constructed in the same general traffic corridor that meets the geometric, construction, and structural standards, in effect at the time of such construction, required for the types and volume of projected traffic of the facility over its design life.

 - **(g)** *Technical amendments*
   - **(1)** *In general* Section 144 of such title is amended—